 Car and Driver does a step-steer test by turning the steering wheel 90 degrees and then reports the final rates at which the two cars turn in degrees per second.
 Who cares about that?
 The point of a step-steer test is to determine response time.
 The time it takes for the car to reach 90% of the final turning rate is the standard result of a step-steer test.
-That time value is the measure of transient response, not the turning rate that it finally reaches for a given angle of steering input.
+That time value is the measure of transient response, not the turning rate that it finally reaches for a given angle of steering input at some later time.
 What they report is really just a simple measure of steering ratio!

 I don’t want to pick on Car and Driver too much.
-I think the article I’m referencing is not bad, mostly because of the battery of tests they did.
+The article I’m referencing is not bad, mostly because of the battery of tests they did.
 They meant well.
 One test is worth 10 theoretical analyses in my book.
 I forgive their lack of real car handling engineering knowledge but can’t quite forgive that they don’t go out and find someone (say, any kid who did chassis design in an FSAE program at college) to explain it to them before they write the article and lord theory over us so much.
 For instance, they conclude that the 0.6″ lower CG height of the GT3 is not nearly as significant as the 20% less polar moment of the Cayman.
 Really?
 How do they know?
 One might ask: if the smaller polar moment is so important, why didn’t the Cayman R do better?
 Why did the two cars exhibit exactly the same yaw rate of 30 degrees per second if the Cayman has 20% less polar moment?
-Seems like that should have been a hint that they weren’t looking in the right place.
+Seems like that should have been a hint that they weren’t looking at the problem correctly.

 Then there’s the fact that the 911 was wearing vastly superior tires than the Cayman which makes the entire set of tests extremely suspect.
 Couldn’t they have at least put the same tire brand and model on the two cars at the stock widths and eliminated that glaring discrepancy?

-OK, Fisher, if you’re so smart why don’t you tell us what really affects transient response, i.e. step-steer results?
+OK, Fisher, if you’re so smart why don’t you tell us what really affects transient response, i.e. step-steer test results?
 Since you ask I will, but I’ll need to refer to the following chart.

 For my purposes I simplify and approximate this into the formula c = 1.5 x b.
 I’ll call this equation 1.

-We can easily determine the value of b for any particular car by finding the wheel-base (WB) and the weight distribution on the internet, which is usually reported by the manufacturer or someone has measured it.
+We can easily determine the value of b for any particular car by finding the wheel-base (WB) and the weight distribution on the internet, which is usually reported by the manufacturer or someone who has measured it.

 So, b = WB x (1 – %R)